codr7/calcl/README.md

 ```

 ### Extending
 The functionality of calcl may be extended using [cidk](https://github.com/codr7/cidk) assembler, or any language capable of emitting the same.
-The following example implements a generic modulo operator in assembler.
+The following example implements a generic modulo operator.

 [lib/abc.al](lib/abc.al)
 ```